Chemical Hair Straightener Side Effects

 New concerns have emerged about the safety of routinely using chemical hair-straightening products, in view of research linking the chemicals in these products to an increased risk of uterine cancer, particularly among Black women.
 If you or someone you love has been diagnosed with uterine cancer or another type of cancer, and you suspect a relaxer or chemical straightener to be the cause, contact Consumer Safety Watch as soon as possible.
 You may have grounds to file a lawsuit against the product manufacturer, in order to pursue financial compensation for your injuries.

 The manufacturers of chemical hair-straighteners and relaxers will likely face a wave of lawsuits in light of a distressing new study warning that women who frequently use (defined as more than four times in the previous year) chemical hair-straightening products may be more than twice as likely to develop uterine cancer.
 In one recent lawsuit brought against L’Oreal USA and four other hair relaxer manufacturers, a 32-year-old woman alleges that nearly two decades of chemical hair-straightener use caused her to develop uterine cancer and require a full hysterectomy to remove her uterus.
 The study, funded by the National Institutes of Health (NIH) and published in the Journal of the National Cancer Institute on October 17, 2022, tracked the use of chemical straighteners, relaxers, and other hair products among more than 33,000 women between the ages of 35 and 74, approximately 60% of whom self-identified as Black women.
 The researchers noted that the potential cancer risk associated with hair-straightening products appears to be highest among Black women, due to a higher frequency of use.
-Women who developed uterine cancer, ovarian cancer, fibroids, endometriosis or another type of cancer following frequent use of relaxers or chemical hair straighteners may have grounds to file a lawsuit against the manufacturers of these potentially harmful hair products.
+Women who developed uterine cancer, ovarian cancer, endometrial cancer, fibroids, endometriosis or another type of cancer following frequent use of relaxers or chemical hair straighteners may have grounds to file a lawsuit against the manufacturers of these potentially harmful hair products.

 “We estimated that 1.64% of women who never used hair straighteners would go on to develop uterine cancer by the age of 70; but for frequent users, that risk goes up to 4.05%,” said Alexandra White, Ph.D., head of the NIEHS Environment and Cancer Epidemiology group and lead author on the new study.
 “This doubling rate is concerning.
 However, it is important to put this information into context – uterine cancer is a relatively rare type of cancer.”